 I started playing bass more than 30 years ago.
 Within five years, I was playing live on a regular basis.
-Throughout the full time gigging, I studied music on my own and privately with College & University Music teachers.
-I also took some University music classes.
+Throughout the full time gigging, I studied music on my own and privately with College and University Music teachers.
+I also found the time to take some University music classes.

-Obviously all this gigging & studying led to several years of teaching the bass and studio work.
-Studio work like, a 4 years stint working for a Music-Minus-One Studio, where we'd recreate Classic Rock songs.
-There, I learned the art of transcribing and recording songs note-for-note.
+Obviously all this gigging and studying led to several years of teaching the bass, as well as studio work.
+Studio work like; a 4 years stint working for a Music-Minus-One Studio.
+There we'd recreate Classic Rock songs.
+This is where I learned the art of transcribing and recording songs note-for-note.

-Needless to say, after all these years of gigging and playing various genres such as, 60's music, 70's classic rock, 80's metal and pop, RnB, Blues and Jazz.
-I have transcribed, learned and played an awful lot of bass lines.
+Needless to say, after all these years of gigging and playing genres as varied as, 60's and 70's classic rock, 80's metal and pop, RnB, Blues and Jazz, you realize you have transcribed, learned and played an awful lot of bass lines.
 I have stacks of sheet music filled with penciled-in notes.
 Yes, I did it the old way, staff paper and pencil.
 Today, I use a notation software and I am working at converting these bass transcriptions to sleek-looking digital sheet music, as well as transcribing great bass lines and solos that I hear along my musical path.

 I will be adding, as time permits, more note-for-note bass transcriptions, on my home page and on the store section of my website PlayBassLines.com.
 So come back regularly to see what's new.
 Until then, all the best and keep practicing!